trecpodcasts/trecpodcasts.github.io/index.md

     * [test set](https://trecpodcasts.github.io/resources/2020_test_qrels.list)
 * [2020 Participant Guidelines](participant-instructions-2020.md)

-We will release some further precomputed feature sets and helper scripts for the data set in April and May of 2021.
+We will release further precomputed audio feature sets and helper scripts for the data set in April and May of 2021.

-### Task 2: Summarisation
+### Task 2: Summarization

 Given a podcast episode, its audio, and its transcription, return a short text snippet capturing the most important information in the content.
 Returned summaries should be grammatical, standalone utterances of significantly shorter length than the input episode description.
 The quality of the summary is assessed manually by NIST assessors on a graded scale of Excellent, Good, Fair, Bad and via the standard Rouge metric compared to creator-provided descriptions of their episodes.

 In 2020, the objective for the task was "*to provide a short text summary that a user might read when deciding whether to listen to a podcast.
 The summary should accurately convey the content of the podcast, be human-readable, and be short enough to be quickly read on a smartphone screen.*" In 2021 we intend to modify the objective slightly to give more guidance to participants as to what type of summary we are looking for.

-The exact task formulation is planned to be released on April 14, 2021.
+* [2021 Participant Guidelines](participant-instructions-2021.md) (Some details yet to be worked out during April.)

 #### Resources